-For the three months ended April 30, 2022, the Company recorded an income tax expense of \$2.5 million on pretax loss of \$23.9 million.
-The income tax expense for the three months ended April 30, 2022 was primarily related to the Company's foreign and domestic operations and the establishment of a deferred tax liability relating to the deconsolidation of a majority-owned entity, Meltano, and simultaneous establishment of the Company's equity method investment.
+For the three and six months ended July 31, 2022, the Company recorded income tax benefit of \$(0.1) million and income tax expense of \$2.5 million on pretax loss of \$60.7 million and \$84.6 million, respectively.
+The income tax benefit for the three months ended July 31, 2022 was primarily related to an increase in domestic losses from operations as compared to the same period last year.
+The income tax expense for the six months ended July 31, 2022 related primarily to the Company's foreign and domestic operations and the establishment of a deferred tax liability relating to the deconsolidation of a majority-owned entity, Meltano, and simultaneous establishment of the Company's equity method investment.

-For the three months ended April 30, 2021, the Company recorded an income tax expense of \$1.3 million on pretax loss of \$27.0 million.
+For the three and six months ended July 31, 2021, the Company recorded income tax expense of \$1.0 million and \$2.2 million on pretax loss of \$39.8 million and \$66.8 million, respectively.
 The income tax expense was primarily related to tax liability from the Company's foreign and domestic operations.

 The Company's provision for income taxes is based on its worldwide estimated annualized effective tax rate, except for jurisdictions for which a loss is expected for the year and no benefit can be realized for those losses, jurisdictions for which forecasted pre-tax income or loss cannot be estimated, and the tax effect of discrete items occurring during the period.
 The tax expense for jurisdictions for which a forecast cannot be estimated is based on actual taxes and tax reserves for the quarter.
-The increase in income tax expense for the period ended April 30, 2022 as compared to the prior year is largely attributable to a deferred tax liability from the Company's equity method investment.

-Under the provisions of ASC 740, Income Taxes, the determination of the Company's ability to recognize its deferred tax asset requires an assessment of both negative and positive evidence when determining the Company's ability to recognize its deferred tax assets.
+Under the provisions of ASC 740, Income Taxes, the determination of the Company's ability to recognize its deferred tax assets requires an assessment of both negative and positive evidence when determining the Company's ability to recognize its deferred tax assets.
 The Company determined that it was not more likely than not that the Company could recognize certain deferred tax assets.
 Evidence evaluated by the Company included operating results during the most recent three-year period and future projections, with more weight given to historical results than expectations of future profitability, which are inherently uncertain.
 Certain entities' net losses in recent periods represented sufficient negative evidence to require a valuation allowance against its net deferred tax assets.
 This valuation allowance will be evaluated periodically and could be reversed partially or totally if business results have sufficiently improved to support realization of deferred tax assets.

-As of April 30, 2022, unrecognized tax benefits approximated \$5.5 million, of which \$0.7 million would affect the effective tax rate if recognized.
+As of July 31, 2022, unrecognized tax benefits approximated \$5.5 million, of which \$0.8 million would affect the effective tax rate if recognized.
 The Company is unable to reasonably estimate the timing of the long-term payments or the amount by which the liability will increase or decrease.

 It is the Company's policy to classify accrued interest and penalties related to unrecognized tax benefits in the provision for income taxes.
-For the years ended April 30, 2022 and 2021, the Company recognized an insignificant amount of interest and penalties related to unrecognized tax benefits.
-Accrued interest and penalties were \$0.1 million as of each of April 30, 2022 and January 31, 2022.
+For the three and six months ended July 31, 2022 and 2021, the Company recognized an insignificant amount of interest and penalties related to unrecognized tax benefits.
+Accrued interest and penalties were \$0.1 million as of each of July 31, 2022 and January 31, 2022.